VlodkoMr/near-river/readme.md

 # NEAR River

-NEAR River is a powerful tool for building and quickly launching custom indexers on the NEAR blockchain using Substreams.
+NEAR River is a robust solution for quickly building and launching custom indexers with API for the NEAR blockchain.
-It provides an easy-to-use interface for get any data (historical or live) on NEAR blockchain: blocks, transactions and receipts.
+It offers a user-friendly interface to access any data — whether historical or live, using Substreams for blocks, transactions, and receipts.
-You can customise to filter and storing any data that you need in a database, and querying through a pre-built, extendable API.
+You can easily customize filters, store the exact data you need in a database, and query through a pre-built, extendable API with integrated AI support.

 ### Key Features:

-- Simplest setup for custom NEAR indexer: just edit `.env` files and run docker!
+- **Effortless Custom NEAR Indexer Setup:** Just edit the .env files and run Docker — it's that simple!
-- Pre-build API with endpoints customisation: get transactions, receipts, blocks, and general KPI data.
+- **Pre-built API with Customizable Endpoints:** Access transactions, receipts, blocks, and general blockchain data.
-- Scalable and flexible design: you can extend indexer and API with your custom logic, project is open-source.
+- **Scalable and Flexible Architecture:** Extend both the indexer and API with your custom logic — it's fully open-source.
-- Access to all historical NEAR blockchain data without the need to run a node.
+- **Comprehensive Blockchain Data Access:** Retrieve any historical or real-time data using Substreams without the need to run your own node.
-- Optimized data storage for reduced size.
-All NEAR blockchain data can be stored in 500Gb drive!
+- **Optimized Data Storage:** Efficiently store all useful NEAR blockchain data in just 500GB of drive space.
-- NEAR Social support - parse all `social.near` events for better search and filtering.
+- **NEAR Social Integration:** Parse `social.near` events for enhanced search and filtering capabilities.
-- AI to get powerful data analytics and insights.
+- **AI-Powered Analytics:** Gain valuable insights and data analytics directly from your setup with integrated AI.
+- **No External API Usage for AI:** Enjoy unlimited AI queries without rate or data limits, and no extra costs — the AI runs on your own machine!

 ### Comparison with Existing NEAR Indexer/API Solutions:

-- **BigQuery** - Expensive when reading large amounts of data.
+- **BigQuery:** Costly for reading large volumes of data, with no option to export extensive datasets.
-- **QueryAPI** - Unstable (under beta testing), no control on indexing (no way to stop or restart indexer).
+- **QueryAPI:** Currently unstable (still in beta), with limited control over the indexing process—no ability to stop or restart the indexer.
-- **Lake Framework** - Complex setup, relies on AWS.
-Require archival node to get historical data.
+- **Lake Framework:** Involves a complex setup, dependent on AWS, and requires an archival node for accessing historical data.
-- **Pikespeak API** - A great solution, but not open-source or extendable for custom needs, paid.
+- **Pikespeak API:** A solid solution, but it's not open-source or customizable for unique use cases, and it comes with a price tag.

 ## Requirements